kevaschmim/IAC-Azure-WebApp/README.md

 After following the first tutorial link to deploy the basic web app I worked my way through the criteria to add the necessary components.
 Originally the source control of the web app was using the **node.js** template I linked below, and because I knew it would be needed to be edited I forked it into my repositories and worked on the **index.js** from there.
 I realized I could keep the same files all in one repo so I ported them over to this one so the terraform deployment and source files for the web app could be updated in the same place.

+## Known issues

+- I tried to get the web-app's scm_type set to "Local Git"

+## Future Enhancements

+- I would like to update this to use an asyncronous call so that the time continually updates to the current time, like this website I found to double check I was getting the right time

 ## Links used